Arizona Black Rattlesnake

 - These snakes are social, and each individual seeks out their preferred community size; some in larger communities, some in smaller communities, and others spend most of their lives solo.

 - They can change color!
-Arizona black rattlesnakes change color depending on their mood.
+Arizona black rattlesnakes change colors depending on their mood.

 - Females may birth their brood together and stay with each other until the neonates leave the nest.